tmo1/sms-ie/README.md

 ## Installation

 SMS Import / Export is available from [Github](https://github.com/tmo1/sms-ie).
 The repository can be cloned and built locally, from the command line (e.g., by issuing `gradlew assembleDebug` in the root directory of the project) or within Android Studio.
-Prebuilt APK packages can be downloaded from the [Releases page](https://github.com/tmo1/sms-ie/releases).
+Prebuilt APK packages can be downloaded from the [Releases page](https://github.com/tmo1/sms-ie/releases), and are also available at [F-Droid](https://f-droid.org/packages/com.github.tmo1.sms_ie/).

 ## Usage